janoodleFTW/timy-messenger/README.md

 $ flutter doctor
 ```

-The app is optimized for Android and iOS phones in portrait mode.
+The app is optimised for Android and iOS phones in portrait mode.

 **Note:** Additionally you’ll need to add the GoogleService-Info of your Firebase app to your clients as described in `B3.
 Configure firebase app` below.